Azure-Samples/azure-monitor-opentelemetry-python/azure_monitor/http_sample/README.md

 - html
 products:
 - azure
-description: "This sample contains a simple Django application to show a common distributed tracing scenario."
+description: "This sample contains a simple Django application to show a common distributed tracing scenario using HTTP calls."
 urlFragment: azure-monitor-opentelemetry-d
 ---